CodeMaster7000/DashBoard/README.md

 # DashBoard

-DashBoard is an open source project to open an application of your choice from the main Python shell.
+DashBoard is a Python open source project to open an application of your choice straight from your terminal.